 Ari is the owner/operator of Kamayan Farm.
 As a queer, mixed filipina land worker, she is inspired by the ways that growing food can be an act of resistance.
-Ari's work with Kamayan Farm is deeply informed by the injustices and resilience that she witnessed during a decade of working alongside low income communities and communities of color.
-Building Kamayan Farm is an experiment.
-It is driven by a vision to (re)connect communities with land and to collaboratively share cultural stories through food and medicine.
+Ari's work with Kamayan Farm is deeply informed by the injustices and resilience that she witnessed during a decade of working alongside low-income communities and communities of color.

 To learn more about our work, please check out our In The Media page.